chop-dbhi/django-redcap/README.md

 **inspect**

+The basic command.
+The inspect command takes in a redcap data dictionary and outputs a models.py file based on the dictionary, along with an intermediate JSON file describing the data dictionary.
 ```bash
 ./manage.py redcap inspect path/to/exported/data_dictionary.csv
 ```
 **convert**

+The convert command takes the data dictionary and directly writes to models.py.
+The json file that would normally be output (inspect) is not created.

 ```bash
 ./manage.py redcap convert path/to/exported/data_dictionary.csv
 ```
 **models**

+The models command takes the intermediate JSON file and writes a models.py file based on it.

 ```bash
 ./manage.py redcap models path/to/generated/json_file.json
 ```
 **json**

+The json command takes the data dictionary from redcap as input and outputs an intermediate JSON file.
 ```bash
 ./manage.py redcap json path/to/exported/data_dictionary.csv
 ```
 **fixture**

+The fixture command creates a django data fixture from a redcap data file, a JSON intermediate file(generated from inspect or json commands) and a django project name.
+The name of the outputted file is fixtures.json.
 ```bash
 ./manage.py redcap fixture path/to/exported/data_file.csv path/to/generated/json_file.json django_project_name
 ```